-I began volunteering at Oceanic Global after I graduated and was able to join them full-time 6 months later.
-I was drawn to the way they tap into creative communication to engage diverse audiences in ocean conservation!
-I was particularly excited to break out of academia and directly engage with communities, industry leaders and policy-makers.
+Before joining Oceanic Global full-time after I graduated, I volunteered for them.
+I was keen to return due to the way they tap into creative communication to engage diverse audiences in ocean conservation.
+In particular, I was excited to break out of academia and directly engage with communities, industry leaders and policy-makers

 Empowering people of all ages to step up as leaders in their community to drive change!

 5. Are there aspects of your position which make you feel that you are really ‘making a difference’?

 Our industry solutions work engaging with businesses to help them eliminate single-use plastics and improve waste management feels the most tangible and directly promoting our goals of responsible consumption and living in harmony with our planet

 6. What do you know now that you wish you knew when you were starting out?

 That there is no “wrong” path to take, all experience is educational and gives you a sense for the skills you have to offer, the environment you like to work in, and the type of work you find most meaningful.
 Take some risks and don’t be afraid to stray from your predicted plan, all roads can still lead you back to the ocean

 7. Are there any skills you never thought you would need but did?